YH-Choi-001/module_lib/Mpu_6050/custom_gy521/README.md

 6. `void Custom_gy521::cal_gyro ( sampling_amount )` method
 Syntax: `gy521.cal_gyro();` or `gy521.cal_gyro(100);`
+**ATTENTION: When gyroscope calibration is in progress, put the chip on a flat surface, hold still, until this function has exited.**
 This `cal_gyro()` function calibrates all 3-axes of gyroscope of the chip.
 This function repeats reading the gyroscope values of the 3 axes and gets a mean value to be subtracted from every time the programmer gets new gyroscope data.
 The argument `sampling_amount` tells the function how many times it should get data samples.
 The larger the value, the calibration is more accurate, but also more time-consuming.
 By default, the funciton will get 8192 data samples, so this argument is optional.